- Community

 2025-2026 Funding Round

 The 2025-2026 Community Fund has a total pool of $180,000, reflecting the funding allocation set in the QLDC Annual Plan.
-With a smaller funding round this year, priority will be given to initiatives that align closely with community needs and deliver strong local impact.
+With a relatively smaller funding round this year, priority was given to initiatives that align closely with community needs and deliver strong local impact.

 The 2025-2026 Community Fund closed for applications on 30 April 2025.

 Applicants had the optional opportunity to present their application to elected members on 14 May in Wānaka and 15 May in Queenstown.
-Councillors will review applications in May, with final decisions made by full Council on 26 June 2025.
+Councillors reviewed applications in May, with final decisions made by Full Council on 26 June 2025.
 Applicants will be notified of the outcome in July.

 Previous Fund Recipients